Contentstack-Solutions/contentstack-cloner/README.md

 ## Current Limitations:
 * Circular dependencies (references) in content model breaks content model import.
-* Entry Import still buggy.
+* Entry Import still a bit buggy.
+Refactoring need
 * Content Revision's are not exported/imported.
 Only newest versions, or what is currently published is exported.
 * Because only a single version of entries and assets is exported it is not possible to publish separate versions when imported (Like is possible between environments).
 * Something else?
 Contact Oskar.